 was created to accomplish this called PhysicalDistributionType.

-#7 Updated by Margaret O'Brien about 11 years ago
+#7 Updated by Margaret O'Brien over 11 years ago

 In eml201, these two types were slightly different, with the similar chunks of code copied from one to the other.
 Extending the res:DistributionType (comment #2) wont do the job.
 Here is another option that makes components reusable, but each keeps each type distinct and their differences can be explained in the documentation.